The 2020 ASH Sickle Cell Disease Centers Workshop application will be available on March 1, 2020, and will be due May 1, 2020.

 - Understanding the basics for quality improvement

 Tackling sickle cell disease requires a team effort.
-Therefore, ASH is inviting teams to apply to attend the workshop.
+Therefore, ASH is inviting individuals and teams to apply to attend the workshop.

-- Each team should be focused on developing comprehensive care for adults living with sickle cell disease.
+- Applicants should be focused on developing comprehensive care for adults living with sickle cell disease.

-- Each team should be headed by the medical champion for the center; most likely, that champion will be a physician (hematologist or general internist) but the Society will also review applications from teams headed by an advanced practice professional with prescribing authority in the state of the center.
+- Applicants should have the support of a medical champion for the center; most likely, that champion will be a physician (hematologist or general internist) but the Society will also review applications with an advanced practice professional with prescribing authority in the state of the center.

 - A business official from the institution where the center will be housed.